 Departmental faculty maintain close ties and collaborations with members of other Departments at National Jewish Health and the University of Colorado.
 The Department also supports the faculty responsible for many of the Core facilities that are used by laboratories throughout National Jewish Health.

 The long term goals of the Department are to maintain its excellent record in basic and translational research while continuing to support work in other Departments at the Institution.

-For more information about the Integrated Department of Immunology's research, visit the University of Colorado Denver website.
+For more information about the Department of Biomedical Research, visit the University of Colorado Denver website.